Walks, Tramping & Hiking in Punakaiki

 From the main road (SH6) 1km south of Punakaiki, follow the gravel road to an area where you can park your car.
 Look for signs for the beginning of the track.

-In the Bullock Creek area is the start of other local walks including Cave Creek (55 minutes return) and Mount Bovis.
-There are numerous tomos (vertical shafts), chasms and sinkholes hidden amongst the vegetation, with the area being underlain by literally kilometres of intricate cave systems.
-If you’re going to leave the track you need to be confident that you’re following a well-worn path, and it’s best that you don’t go on your own.
+In the Bullock Creek area is the start of other local walks including Cave Creek (55 minutes return) and, for experienced trampers only, the route to Mount Bovis.
+There are numerous tomos (vertical shafts), chasms and sinkholes hidden amongst the vegetation, with the area being underlain by literally kilometres of intricate cave systems, hence the importance of staying on the tracks in this area, and in the rest of the Paparoa National Park.